OpenGeoVis/PVGeo/docs/Getting-Started.md

 # Now complete the following installation instructions in the next sections

+#- Path to the ParaView installation:
+#- No need to add to you ~/.bash_profile, just export on the command line once
 #- Be sure to check that this path matches yours...
 Odds are it's different!
-#- Path to the ParaView installation:
-export PVPATH="/Applications/ParaView-5.4.0.app"
+$ export PVPATH="/Applications/ParaView-5.4.0.app"
 #- Or windows via Cygwin
-#-- If ParaView were installed at D:\\ParaView-version-something then you export looks like this:
+#-- If ParaView were installed at D:\\ParaView-version-something
-export PVPATH="/cygdrive/d/ParaView-version-something"
+$ export PVPATH="/cygdrive/d/ParaView-version-something"

 #- Pull the updates: make sure you are in the ParaViewGeophysics directory!
 $ git checkout .